cables-gl/cables/doc/ui_walkthrough/ui_walkthrough.md

 <br />

-You can also unlink ops by pressing `x`
+You can also unlink ops by selecting them and pressing `x`

 <video src="video/x_unlink.mp4" muted="true" autoplay="true" loop="true" ></video>